 - Complete design consulting services

-Radioactive Materials Lab
+Radioactive Materials Handling

 Imperia’s Radioactive Materials Lab allows us to offer the full services of Imperia Laboratories to projects involving radioactive material.
 We are able to examine, test, analyze and investigate radioactive samples without requiring prior decontamination that could alter materials or remove evidence valuable to the analysis.

 Decisions in the area of materials selection, usage, and processing are impacted by design, technical, and economic factors.
-In order to be genuinely effective with these materials it is necessary to consider all of the factors which affect your business.
+In order to be genuinely effective with these materials it is necessary to consider all of the components which affect your business.
 Imperia has the experience, staff, and tools needed to help you make optimal materials decisions and to put your team on the path to better decision making.